onordberg/multispectral-super-resolution/README.md

 - [X] Document implementation of matlab code as a ´tf.keras´ metric as a [notebook](https://github.com/onordberg/deep-learning/blob/main/matlab-function-as-metric-in-tf.keras-model.ipynb)/blog post with simple demo data and model

 ### Work in progress
+- [ ] Fix wrong scaling of LR and HR images!
+After noticing GAN training instability I went through a checklist and realized that i have scaled my input images to `[0,1]` `float32`, but my generator output also include negative real numbers.
+My hypothesis for why I experience GAN training issues is that my discriminator quickly identifies this as a discriminative attribute and my discriminator score inevatibly goes to zero.
+I am a little unsure of why I did not experience this in previous iterations approximately a month ago, but will for the time being not spend time digging into this and instead scale the images to `[-1,1]` taking into account that the actual bit depth of the satellite images are 11, not 16.
 - [ ] Implement metrics in TensorFlow (or in Python as a custom metric)
   - Perceptual index (PI) which is often used as an alternative to PSNR and SSIM and also used in the PIRM-SR challenge which ESRGAN won in 2018.
 PI is a function of two other metrics:
     - [NIQE](https://ieeexplore.ieee.org/stampPDF/getPDF.jsp?tp=&arnumber=6353522&ref=aHR0cHM6Ly9pZWVleHBsb3JlLmllZWUub3JnL2Fic3RyYWN0L2RvY3VtZW50LzYzNTM1MjI=&tag=1) which is available in Python as a measure in the [scikit-video](http://www.scikit-video.org/stable/modules/generated/skvideo.measure.niqe.html) package.